 We’ve outlined what steps to take if a letter does need to be sent, as well as ways to avoid the potentially complicated situation of keeping a portion of a tenant’s security deposit.
 You can also jump to a sample letter to the tenant for damages here.

 Sample Letter to Tenant for Damages + Things to Keep in Mind

 Landlords are legally allowed to collect security deposits in every state and may use all or a portion of the deposit to cover any damages caused by the tenant that exceed normal wear and tear.
 The law also states that landlords are required to return security deposits in full or notify tenants if a portion of their deposit has been withheld.

 It is important to know your state’s landlord-tenant laws, as the specifics vary from state to state.
 Generally a landlord must send a physical letter that includes the security deposit returned in full or that details why they are keeping some or all of the security deposit.
 This must be done within so many days (generally 14–60) of the tenant’s departure.
 In most states, if a landlord is keeping a portion of the security deposit, they must provide an itemized list of deductions.
 It is helpful to provide detailed descriptions along with bills and receipts when possible.

 Below is a sample letter to a tenant for damages that exceed the security deposit.
 Feel free to print this out and use for your own purposes.

-Sample Letter to Tenant for Damages:
+Download a Letter to a Tenant for Damages.

 How to Avoid Having to Ask a Tenant for Damages